yvesgurcan/workers/workshop/README.md

 ### Step 1: Form

+You probably want to open your browser developer console for the rest of this workshop.

 In `index.html`, let's create a [form](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form) with an ID and add a [button](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button) and [input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) to it.
 We'll use this form to send messages to our web worker.

 ### Step 2: Instantiate the worker